-Years ago when I was learning how to bake I found this wonderful cookbook called The Cake Mix Doctor.
-Making great cakes out of cake mix is right up my alley.
+Many moons ago when I was learning how to bake I found this wonderful cookbook called The Cake Mix Doctor.
+The whole book is about making delicious homemade tasting cakes out of cake mix instead of from scratch.

 This Chocolate Chip Chocolate Cake Recipe is the one and only chocolate cake my husband will eat.
 I make it once a year during the holidays and can say it’s a family favorite in our house!